kevas/filemanager/readme.md

 # Filemanager for web application

-Simple and intuitive file manager.
+Simple and intuitive file manager for web application.

 What it can really do?
-- creating directories
+- create directory
+- edit / remove file or directory
-- upload a file by dragging from disk
+- upload files by dragging from disk
 - possibility of integration into wysiwyg editor

 Instalation